powsybl/powsybl.github.io/pages/documentation/developer/tutorials/index.md

 - [Manage bus/breaker and node/breaker topology](topology.md): Learn how to manipulate topological views of the network

 ## Single line diagram
+- [Display a single line diagram](single-line-diagram/svg-writing.md): Learn how to create the Java code to generate the svg file of a single line diagram
-- [Create the Java code to display single line diagram](../api_guide/single-line-diagram/svg-writing.md): Learn how to create the Java code to generate diagram SVG
+- [Display a single line diagram with a customized node](single-line-diagram/sld-custom-node.md): Learn how to create the Java code to generate the svg file of a single line diagram with a customized node

 ## Downscaling
 - [Create the Java code to map hypothesis on a network](downscaling.md): Learn how to create the Java code to map study state hypothesis on a network